-Today we will be looking at Nyzo, relatively new and fairly unique cryptocurrency.
-Nyzo team took original approach in solving problems plaguing Bitcoin and most other coins.
-This post will serve as one stop shop for all Nyzo related information and tutorials.
+Today we will be looking at Nyzo, a relatively new and fairly unique cryptocurrency.
+Nyzo team took the original approach in solving problems plaguing Bitcoin and most other coins.
+This post will serve as a one-stop-shop for all Nyzo related information and tutorials.
 It wasn’t easy to find all of the required information as some of it is spread around and hidden in the depths of Discord chat.
 We will try to keep it up to date as Nyzo evolves.
 Sit tight and enjoy our Nyzo review.

 Table Of Contents

 ● The Mesh